lerna-stack/lerna.g8/README.md

 - `develop` (unstable)

 ### Tags
-Tag is useful to use a stable version but not the latest.
+Tag is useful to use a specific stable version.
 You can check all releases on [Releases · lerna-stack/lerna.g8](https://github.com/lerna-stack/lerna.g8/tags).

 ## Template license